benjcunningham/ben/README.md

 Usage Tips
 ----------

-### Pushbullet
+### .RProfile

 The following options should be set in `.Rprofile` to customize the default behaviour of some functions.

 -   `ben.alarms`: Directory of sound assets; for example `~/R/alarms/`

+### Pushbullet

-To take advantage of the Pushbullet notification wrappers, `RPushbullet` should be configured with `~/.rpushbullet.json` or equivalent global options.
+To take advantage of the Pushbullet notification wrappers, `RPushbullet` should be configured with `~/.rpushbullet.json` ~~or equivalent global options~~.
+In the past, it was necessary to attach `RPushbullet` to make API calls; this is no longer the case, but you must set options in the JSON dotfile.

 ### Jekyll